 The Arrowhead Pride writing staff members each had one vote for our seven midseason awards.
-There are 12 contributors, so there will be 12 votes tallied for each award.
+There are 17 contributors voting, so there will be 17 votes tallied for each award.
 In this post, we’ll reveal our most improved player to this point of the season.

-Who is your bye week most improved player?
+Who is your most improved Chiefs player at the bye week?

 This poll is closed